 The law gives the IRS a lien on all of a taxpayer’s property.
 The lien arises as of the date the taxes are due.
 This is true regardless of whether the IRS has filed a lien notice in the public records.

 In this case, the taxpayer used his personal funds to purchase the real estate.
-The IRS’s lien attached to the personal funds prior to the purchase and, as a result, it also attached to the real estate purchased with the funds.
+The IRS’s lien was attached to the personal funds prior to the purchase and, as a result, it was also attached to the real estate purchased with the funds.
 Based on this, the court ordered the property to be foreclosed on and sold to satisfy the IRS’s lien.

 The IRS’s Alter Ego Theory

-The court didn’t have to go further in its analysis, but it.
+The court didn’t have to go further in its analysis, but it did.
 The court went on to consider whether the company was the taxpayer’s alter ego.
 This is a judicial doctrine that basically allows the courts to disregard the corporate entity if it finds that the company is the taxpayer’s alter ego.